transient-haskell/transient-universe/README.md

 Widgets with code running in browser and servers can compose with other widgets.
 A Browser node can gain access to many server nodes trough the  server that delivered the web application.

 These features can make transient ideal for client as well as server side-driven applications, whenever distribution and push-driven reactivity is necessary either in the servers or in the browser clients.

+New
+===
+The last release add

+  - Hooks for secure communications
+  - Client websocket connections to connect with nodes within firewalled servers
+  - No network traffic when a node invokes itself

 Map-reduce
 ==========